-They include auto, travel, home, and special coverage for sports accidents and the like.
+They include: auto, travel, home, and special coverage for sports accidents.
 Trip cancellation insurance is also useful.
-If you rent a car, you'll need auto insurance.
+If you rent a car you will need auto insurance.

 For your room (in residence or shared accommodation) you may want to buy home insurance and especially home contents insurance.
-Theft is the number one crime on campuses-and usually a crime of opportunity.
-(The thief enters through an unlocked door.)
-If you are concerned about personal possessions such as a laptop, camera, musical instrument, etc. make sure you know what type of insurance you have for all your portable electronics and other valuables.
+Theft is the number one crime on campuses.
+If you are concerned about personal possessions such as a laptop, camera, music instrument, etc. make sure you know what type of insurance you have for all your portable electronics and other valuables.
 Or you can consider buying an insurance policy while in Canada.

-Please remember: insurance companies do not issue policies after something happens.
+Please remember - insurance companies do not issue policies after something happens.
 Make sure you have adequate insurance coverage from the beginning!